 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
-Students should consult the current Schedule of Classes for a copy of the University of Hawai'i's policy on student rights with respect to their educational records or request a copy from the Office of the Vice-Chancellor for Student Affairs.
+Students should consult the current Schedule of Classes for a copy of the University of Hawai'i's policy on student rights with respect to their educational records or request a copy from the Office of the Vice-Chancellor of Student Services.